 Mary Jo Kahl

-Originally from Minnesota, Mary Jo and George Kahl now reside in Winston-Salem, NC.
-They have four children and five grandchildren.
+Originally from Minnesota, Mary Jo resides in Winston-Salem, NC.
+Mary Jo and her late husband George have four children and five grandchildren.
 Mary Jo retired from North Carolina Baptist Hospital where she held various positions.
 She also taught at Forsyth Technical Community College in Winston-Salem.
 She is currently owner/manager of a Catholic Bookstore.

 Karean VanEss Wagner

 Karean began her spiritual journey towards APUFRAM with her local parish, St. Thomas the Apostle in Newton, WI.
 It was there that she helped to establish the youth group O.T.I.S.
 (Optimistic Teens Improving Society).
 Karean led many youth group trips to various mission sites within the United States.
 It was the experiences on these youth trips that led her to explore adult missions, and in 2007 she decided to make her first trip to Honduras.
 She has been on numerous mission trips as a volunteer, and has led adult groups in 2013 and 2014 with the help of her husband Nick.
 Karean and Nick currently sponsor two youths in Honduras and have had the opportunity to visit with them during their last visits to Honduras.
 The vision of Father Emil Cook and the children of Honduras are what keep her inspired to continue bringing others and have them experience the same blessings.